hashicorp/terraform-provider-aws/website/docs/r/dx_hosted_private_virtual_interface.html.markdown

 # aws_dx_hosted_private_virtual_interface

 Provides a Direct Connect hosted private virtual interface resource.
+This resource represents the allocator's side of the hosted virtual interface.
 A hosted virtual interface is a virtual interface that is owned by another AWS account.

 ## Example Usage